furgerf/ssh-presentation/content.md

 username matches, and the key in `known_hosts` matches.
 This is inherently insecure.

 Challenge-response: server sends Qq and expects response (eg. Bx or PAM).

 --
 .right-column[
+TODO: Verify that's correct
+- up to the user to verify the server fingerprint:
+  - get from sysadmin
+  - initial connection from trusted network
+  - hope it's ok
+]

+--
+.right-column[